brianzhan/DocSend/extension/README.md

 1. Open `chrome://extensions` in Chrome.
 2. Enable **Developer mode**.
 3. Click **Load unpacked** and select the `extension` folder of this repository.
-4. Navigate to a DocSend slide deck and click the extension button to download the slides as a PDF.
+4. Navigate to a DocSend slide deck.
+The extension icon appears in the address bar.
+Click it to download the slides as a PDF.